Homological stability for automorphism groups: The space of destabilisations associated to a pair

 \begin{Def} Following the terminology of \cite{GalRW14,HatWah10}, we call a simplicial complex $X$ {\em weakly Cohen--Macaulay of dimension $n$} if \begin{enumerate}[(i)] \item $X$ is $(n-1)$-connected, and \item for every $p\ge 0$, the link of each $p$-simplex in $X$ is $(n-p-2)$-connected. \end{enumerate} The complex $X$ is called {\em locally weakly Cohen--Macaulay of dimension $n$} if it just satisfies property (ii).

-Note that a weakly Cohen--Macaulay complex of dimension $n$ is necessarily of actual dimension at least $n$ as property (ii) requires that the link of an $(n-1)$-simplex is $(-1)$-connected, i.e.\ non-empty. \end{Def}
+As per our convention on connectivity, we allow $n$ to be a rational number.
+Note that a weakly Cohen--Macaulay complex of dimension $n$ is necessarily of actual dimension at least $\lfloor n\rfloor$, as property (ii) requires that the link of an $\lfloor n-1\rfloor$-simplex be $(-1)$-connected, i.e.\ non-empty, which inductively shows that there must exist simplices of dimension $\lfloor n\rfloor$. \end{Def}

-\begin{prop}Suppose $(\C, \op, 0)$ is locally homogeneous and standard at $(A,X)$, and that each $W_n(A,X)_\bullet$ satisfies condition {\rm (A)}.
-If $\sigma$ is a $p$-simplex of $S_n(A,X)$ with $p \leq n-1$ then $\link(\sigma) \cong S_{n-p-1}(A,X)$. \end{prop} \begin{proof} Let $\sigma = \langle v_0, v_1, \ldots, v_p \rangle$ be a $p$-simplex of $S_n(A,X)$.
+\begin{prop} Suppose $(\C, \op, 0)$ is locally homogeneous and standard at $(A,X)$, and that each $W_n(A,X)_\bullet$ satisfies condition {\rm (A)}.
+If $\sigma$ is a $p$-simplex of $S_n(A,X)$ with $p \leq n-1$ then $\link(\sigma) \cong S_{n-p-1}(A,X)$. \end{prop} \begin{proof} Let $\sigma = \{ v_0, v_1, \ldots, v_p \}$ be a $p$-simplex of $S_n(A,X)$.
 Using LH1, we may assume that $v_i=\iota_{A\op X^{n-p-1+i}}\op X\op \iota_{X^{\op p-i}}:X\to A\op X^{\op n}$ is the inclusion of the $(n-p+i)$th $X$-summand.
-We have an inclusion of simplicial complexes defined by taking $\lgl g_0,\dots,g_k\rgl$ to $\lgl \widehat g_0,\dots,\widehat g_k\rgl$, where
+We have an inclusion of simplicial complexes defined by taking $\{ g_0,\dots,g_k\}$ to $\{ \widehat g_0,\dots,\widehat g_k\}$, where

 Indeed, $n-p-1\ge 0$ as we have assumed that $p\le n-1$.
-Also, $\lgl \widehat g_0,\dots,\widehat g_k,v_0, \ldots, v_p \rgl$ is a $(p+k+1)$-simplex of $S_n(A,X)$ as, by LS2, the $\widehat g_i$'s are distinct and by LS1 combined with LH1, they are distinct from the vertices of $\s$.
-Finally, if $\lgl g_0,\dots,g_k\rgl$ is represented by $g:X^{\op k+1}\to A\op X^{\op n-p-1}$ in $W_{n-p-1}(A,X)_p$, then this larger simplex is represented by $g\op X^{\op p+1}$ in $W_n(A,X)_{p+k+1}$.
+Also, $\{ \widehat g_0,\dots,\widehat g_k,v_0, \ldots, v_p \}$ is a $(p+k+1)$-simplex of $S_n(A,X)$ as, by LS2, the $\widehat g_i$'s are distinct and by LS1 combined with LH1, they are distinct from the vertices of $\s$.
+Finally, if $\{ g_0,\dots,g_k\}$ is represented by $g:X^{\op k+1}\to A\op X^{\op n-p-1}$ in $W_{n-p-1}(A,X)_k$, then this larger simplex is represented by $g\op X^{\op p+1}$ in $W_n(A,X)_{p+k+1}$.
 So $\al$ is well-defined.
 It is clearly simplicial and it is injective by LS2.

-We are left to show the map $\al$ is an isomorphism, so let $\lgl \widehat g_0,\dots,\widehat g_k\rgl$ be a $k$-simplex of the link of $\sigma$.
-As $\lgl \widehat g_0,\dots,\widehat g_k,v_{0},\dots,v_p\rgl$ is a simplex of $S_n(A,X)$ there exists a $(p+k+1)$-simplex
+We are left to show the map $\al$ is an isomorphism, so let $\{ \widehat g_0,\dots,\widehat g_k\}$ be a $k$-simplex of the link of $\sigma$.
+As $\{ \widehat g_0,\dots,\widehat g_k,v_{0},\dots,v_p\}$ is a simplex of $S_n(A,X)$ there exists a $(p+k+1)$-simplex